Ogus/super-script-GNSS/README.md

-# super-script-GNSS
+# Super Script GNSS
-Utility tools to analyze GPS data
+This is an utility tools to analyze GPS data extracted with RTK software